PATERNITY ATTORNEYS IN DENTON

 A 1973 Equal Right Amendment ensure this in Texas.
 What’s more, the same law requires Texas courts to take an active interest in trying to ensure the children in custody cases receive continuing and frequent contact from both parents.
 The only exception to this would be in cases where it would not be in the child’s best interest to do so.

 Despite this law, statistics show that custody is still most often awarded to the mother in such cases.
 This is why it’s absolutely essential that father’s facing custody battles hire an experienced family law firm who knows the local court system and the applicable law.
-In Denton and Cooke counties, Hill & Hill Attorneys are proud to leverage their legal expertise and familiarity with the local courts to help fathers in custody cases.
+In Denton and Cooke counties, The Law Office of Brent Hill is proud to leverage their legal expertise and familiarity with the local courts to help fathers in custody cases.

 Overall, the court system today recognizes paternal rights during a custody case much more so than they have in the past.
 This includes recognizing that many homes are split-income and that awarding greater time to the mother does not always necessarily benefit the child the way it would have in the past.